taslemul1/RickAndMortyUmbraco/README.md

     └── ...
 ```

+(Generates automatically when imported)

 ## How to Run the Project

 ###  Prerequisites
 - [.NET 8 SDK]
-- Visual Studio 2022 or VS Code
+- Visual Studio 2022 or VS Code to view source code

 ### ▶️ Getting Started